Global Trade Alert

 Export licensing requirement In force

-On 31 December 2021, the Chinese Ministry of Commerce removed approximately 30 items from the annual list of goods considered 'dual-use' requiring an export license.
-Dual-use items can be used for bot...
+On 31 December 2021, the Chinese Ministry of Commerce added approximately 80 items to the annual list of goods considered 'dual-use' requiring an export license. ...

 Sign in to see more